 But I Need Help Now!

 But you need help right away.
 You need something to give you a bit of relief from the anxiety that you're experiencing - the anxiety that is starting to feel too overwhelming.
 How you get this relief isn't easy.
 Remember, anxiety isn't something that you can just delete overnight.
 If you feel, right this moment, that your anxiety is too much to handle, try the following:

-Your first step is to do anything you can to stop your anxiety right now, in the moment.
+Your first step is to do anything you can to stop your anxiety right now, at the moment.
 For this, one of the best things you can do is find yourself an immediate, complete distraction.
-This is one of the only times where technology can actually be good for your anxiety.
+This is one of the only times where technology can be useful for your anxiety.
 Turn on the TV.
-Turn on the lights or a radio.
+Turn on the lights or radio.
 Give your close friend a call and talk about anything on your mind.
 Keep yourself as mentally busy as possible.
 By preventing you from thinking about your stresses, you'll get some relief from your anxiety.